Ahmed Badouj

-Ahmed Badouj (1950 – 22 August 2020) was a Moroccan Amazigh actor, director, screenwriter and man of the theater who was born in 1950 in Mesguina in the village of Ifrkhs (Province of Agadir, Souss-Massa-Drâa).
+Ahmed Badouj (1950 – 22 August 2020) was a Moroccan Berber actor, director, screenwriter and man of the theater who was born in 1950 in Mesguina in the village of Ifrkhs (Province of Agadir, Souss-Massa-Drâa).

 Life and career

 Ahmed Badouj left school, from an early age, he did various odd jobs (painter, carpenter, car electrician) in order to provide for the needs of his poor family, especially his seriously ill father.

-In 1978, he began his career in the theater (in Arabic), then joined the first Amazigh theater troupe "Tifawin" (lights) founded in 1985 by Lahoucine Bouizgaren.
-Emblematic figure of Amazigh cinema, he wrote many scenarios and many plays, including the most famous "Tagodi" (The grief), one of the first plays performed by the Tifawin troupe in the 80s, and which will be adapted in 1995 in film by Ahmed Badouj.
+In 1978, he began his career in the theater (in Arabic), then joined the first Berber theater troupe "Tifawin" (lights) founded in 1985 by Lahoucine Bouizgaren.
+Emblematic figure of Berber cinema, he wrote many scenarios and many plays, including the most famous "Tagodi" (The grief), one of the first plays performed by the Tifawin troupe in the 80s, and which will be adapted in 1995 in film by Ahmed Badouj.

-In 1992, he played the role of Idder in the first Amazigh film "Tamghart N'ourgh" (The woman in gold) by Lahoucine Bouizgaren.
-Under the direction of another pioneer of Amazigh cinema, Mohamed Mernich, he shoots in several films, including "Asnnane n Tayri" with actress Zahia Zahiri.
+In 1992, he played the role of Idder in the first Berber film "Tamghart N'ourgh" (The woman in gold) by Lahoucine Bouizgaren.
+Under the direction of another pioneer of Berber cinema, Mohamed Mernich, he shoots in several films, including "Asnnane n Tayri" with actress Zahia Zahiri.
 With Larbi Altit Warda Vision's production company, which has become Warda Production, he also appears in "Tiyiti N'wadan", a two-part drama, in which he is found alongside Ahmed Nassih and Abdellatif Atif, two actors from the "Tifawin" theater company.

 More recently, finally, he appeared on the small screen in the television series "Tigmi Mkourn", sitcom directed by Abdelaziz Oussaih and produced by Warda Production alongside other renowned actors such as Lahoucine Bardaouz, Abdellatif Atif and Mbark El Aattach.

 Filmography

 Death

 Badouj had diabetes when he tested positive for COVID-19 during the COVID-19 pandemic in Morocco.
 He died shortly after on 22 August 2020.
-King Mohammed 6 sent a letter of condolence to his family.
+King Mohammed VI sent a letter of condolence to his family.